 Do I Need a Certification or License to be a Firefighter?

 Generally speaking, yes.
-Of course, all municipalities have their own rules and regulations for their firefighters.
+Of course, all municipalities and fire departments have their own rules and regulations for their firefighters.
 Your best choice is to look up the municipality where you want to work so that you can find out what the requirements are there.
+In some places, you need only a high school diploma.
+In some places, an associate of applied science (A.A.S.) from a community college is required.
 If you’re not sure where you’ll end up working, then it’s best to go ahead and get your fire science certification.
 Most municipalities will require that you do.
 Even if your municipality doesn’t require it, having your certification will give you confidence and a competitive edge.

 Furthermore, firefighting is a dangerous profession.
 When you have certification, you can be sure that you have all of the skills that you’ll need to fight fires effectively.
 Getting your certification will require taking an exam.
-A Bachelor’s degree will help you prepare for that exam.
-With all of the classes that go into a degree, you’ll feel more confident when you aim for your fire science certification.
+An online fire science bachelor’s degree will help you prepare for that exam.
+With all of the classes that go into an online bachelor degree, you’ll feel more confident when you aim for your fire science certification.

 However, you don’t necessarily need a full Bachelor’s degree, as stated above.
-You can find courses to help you study for your fire safety certification online.
-However, when you look for that fire safety certification online, make sure that you only use legitimate sources.
-For example, the National Fire Protection Association is a great place to start.
+You can find online fire science classes to help you study for your fire safety certification online.
+These often have multiple start dates and partnerships with organizations like the U.S. Fire Administration.
+However, when you look for that fire safety certification online, make sure that you only use legitimate sources for your fire science classes online.
+For example, the National Fire Protection Association or the National Fire Academy are great places to start.